corda/corda/README.md

   $ sudo apt-get install libcurl4-openssl-dev protobuf-compiler protobuf-c-compiler libprotobuf-dev libprotobuf-c0-dev
 ```
 - Use the script `download_prebuilt.sh` inside source code package to download prebuilt binaries to prebuilt folder
-  You may need set http proxy for wget tool used by the script (such as `export http_proxy=http://test-proxy:test-port`)
+  You may need set https proxy for wget tool used by the script (such as `export https_proxy=http://test-proxy:test-port`)
 ```
   $ ./download_prebuilt.sh
 ```